We all want a hero.

 We want heroes with grand lives to sweep us up into their stories and propel us out to save the world through their endeavors while we stay home and fold the boring laundry.

-I lose it when we get home from church.
-I just lose it when one kids pushes the other kid’s buttons for the 45th time and I hold him in a death grip on his arm and look him dead center and tell him straight through the heart how unacceptable this ugliness is.
+I hurt when we get home from church.
+I hurt because one kids pushes the other kid’s buttons for the 45th time and I hold him in a death grip on his arm and look him dead center and tell him straight through the heart how unacceptable this ugliness is.
 Like so much tar leaving sticky, bilious tracks through our day.

 And what if we are the heroes we are waiting for?